 Note: Since the upper limit of any earnings growth calculation is theoretically infinite, this rating is capped at 1,000,000.00%.

-It may be worth noting that the inflation rate in the 10-year period that Graham wrote the above rule for was about 33%.
+It may be worth noting that the inflation rate in the U.S. in the 10-year period that Graham wrote the above rule for was about 33%.

-Considering that the inflation rate in the past ten years has been closer to 16%, an earnings growth of 16% may be sufficient for a stock to qualify as Defensive today.
+Considering that the inflation rate in the U.S. during the past ten years has been closer to 16%, an earnings growth of 16% may be sufficient for a stock to qualify as Defensive today.
 This would correspond to a Earnings Growth rating of 50% on Serenity.

 Given below is a sample Earnings Growth rating calculation, using three years of EPS values each at the beginning and end of the period: